srobin9/hakmin-gcp-checkride/README.md

 ## Important Considerations

 * **Authentication**: Ensure that Terraform is properly authenticated with the correct permissions to manage your GCP projects.
+* **Terraform Execution**: 01-landing-zone project must be executed on a dedicated Terraform Host project.
+Other project should be executed on the gcp project that you want to create the resource.
 * **State Management**: Terraform state should be stored remotely using a GCS bucket, and you should initialize with the same backend settings.
 * **Variable Files**: 01-landing-zone project should use terraform.tfvars file and other projects should create specific tfvars file for their environment using workspaces.
 * **Versioning**: Always use stable versions for dependencies and tools.